 This time is ours, to settle more deeply into ourselves and as members of our community.
-Self-reflection can be uplifting, eye-opening, painful, steeped in regret, healing, and inspiring.
+Self-reflection can be uplifting, eye-opening, painful, steeped in regret, healing, and also inspiring.
 When we experience this with others, it reminds us that we are not alone.
 Together, we help one another find the courage to do this honest self-reflection.

-As we turn inward, let us also turn to each other as we endeavor to build together as a community.
-Although we cannot be together in person this year, let us enjoy the opportunity throughout this virtual gathering to see all our faces more clearly.
-Let us enjoy the presence of those who have not been able to join us in person but are here today online.
+As we turn inward, let us also turn to each other, both in person and online.
 Let's wish each other a sweet and happy new year.